 Although this is a rather simplistic overview of the very lengthy and complex criminal litigation process in Las Vegas, it is intended to give you a general idea of how your case might proceed through the criminal justice system.
 Of course, it is important to remember that every case is different, and every case will have its own unique facts or circumstances that can affect this process.

 If you or someone you know has been charged with a crime, let the lawyers at The Wright Law Group, P.C. help you.
 Our attorneys have more than 25 years of experience helping clients navigate the Las Vegas criminal courts.
-Call us today at (702) 405-0001 to schedule a free consultation.
+Call us now at (702) 405-0001 to arrange a consultation.